picode-eu/nti_mage/README.md

-nti development
+nti development.
-nothing interesting to see
+Nothing interesting to see here.